 In her home of Tasmania, Bryony has performed with the Tasmanian Chamber Orchestra as Belinda in Purcell’s Dido and Aeneas.

-At the completion of her studies, Bryony went directly to the Wiener Staatsoper as the 20th recipient of Opera Foundation Australia’s Vienna State Opera Award (2012), where she has been a member of the Ensemble since the 2013/2014 Season.
+At the completion of her studies, Bryony travelled directly to the Wiener Staatsoper as the 20th recipient of Opera Foundation Australia’s Vienna State Opera Award (2012).

 (c) Biography not to be reproduced without authorised permission from bryonydwyer.com